-In addition, the amended and restated senior credit facility originally included a \$242 million delayed-draw
+In addition, the amended and restated senior credit facility originally included a \$242 million delayed-draw term loan facility which expired unutilized in July 2005.

 BCP Crystal is the borrower under the term loan facility, and BCP Crystal and CAC are the initial borrowers under the credit-linked revolving facility and the revolving credit facility.
 At BCP Crystal's option, either BCP Crystal or the Purchaser may be the borrower under the delayed-draw term loan facility.
 Certain of BCP Crystal's subsidiaries may be designated as additional borrowers after the closing date under the revolving credit facility.
 A portion of the revolving credit facility may be made available to BCP Crystal's non-U.S. subsidiary borrowers in euros.
 The revolving credit facility includes borrowing capacity available for letters of credit and for borrowings on same-day notice, referred to as the swingline loans.